Chococoin/CrystalChocolate/README.md

 $ npm start
 ```

-CrystalChocolate run with electron 3.0.9.
+CrystalChocolate runs with electron 2.0.14 to be friendly with the raspeberry PI.
 If you have already install electron with another version it could be source of a problem to visualize the funds saved in Kraken.com

 ### Development